JasonPaulGithub/Maze-API-Brute-Force-Tech_Test/README.md

 * More unit tests.
 Of course!
 * Use of Lombok.(because I've been wanting to try it!)

-Thanks to High Tech ICT for the chance to work on this.
+Thanks to High Tech ICT for access.
 Click the link to pay them a visit! https://www.hightechict.nl/